brevzin/cpp_proposals/2996_reflection/reflection.md

 ### [expr.const]{.sref} Constant Expressions {-}

-Add a new paragraph after the definition of _potentially constant-evaluated_ [expr.const]{.sref}/21:
+Add a new paragraph after the example following the definition of _manifestly constant-evaluated_ ([expr.const]{.sref}/20), and renumber accordingly:

 ::: std
 ::: addu

-[22]{.pnum} The _evaluation context_ is a set of points within the program that determines which declarations are found by certain expressions used for reflection.
+[21]{.pnum} The _evaluation context_ is a set of points within the program that determines which declarations are found by certain expressions used for reflection.
 During the evaluation of a manifestly constant-evaluated expression `$M$`, the evaluation context of an expression `$E$` comprises the union of

 * [#.#]{.pnum} the instantiation context of `$M$` ([module.context]), and
 * [#.#]{.pnum} the injected points corresponding to any injected declarations ([expr.const]) produced by evaluations sequenced before the next evaluation of `$E$`.